Divyn/Divyn.github.io/docs/Miscellaneous/Metaverse.md

 parent: Miscellaneous
 ---

+# How To Make Your Product Stand Out Feat.
+Metaverse

 A computer scientist in 1991 wrote a book titled Mirror World that imagined a digital world reproducing the real world in appearance of buildings and objects but has its’ own properties and functions.
 Known as metaverse in 2022, it's a reality.
 It is understandable that the metaverse isn't real, but it can provide a tangible experience.
 This can be done through the use of immersive user-interactive stories.
 Remember that the metaverse is "always on" and exists in real-time, so there are numerous opportunities for exploration.
 Now that we’ve established the magic of the metaverse, we need to explain why it is needed for the present and the future.
 One could go on and on about the applications, but let's focus on two areas: simulation and marketing.